Johns Hopkins University Ranking

 Is Johns Hopkins better than Harvard?

-U.S. News also has John Hopkins rankings as #42 in Best Undergraduate Teaching and #16 in Best Value Schools.
-Harvard, however, falls at #13 in Best Undergraduate Teaching and #3 in Best Value Schools.
+U.S. News also has John Hopkins rankings as #9 in Best Value Schools.
+Harvard, however, falls at #1 in Best Value Schools.
 So, although Harvard comes in a bit higher numerically in U.S. News college rankings lists, both schools are highly ranked and offer a great education.

 Whether you should attend Johns Hopkins or Harvard doesn’t depend on the Johns Hopkins rating or Harvard rating.
 The school you attend should be one that meets your college needs, educationally, socially, and financially.
 So, do research beyond the Johns Hopkins University ranking and other U.S. college ranking lists to find the best schools for you.